ejp-lab/EJPLab_Computational_Projects/ChemTAsk/ReadME.md

 ## License

-ChemTAsk is released under the [MIT License](LICENSE), encouraging open collaboration and sharing.
+ChemTAsk is released under the MIT license.

 ## Acknowledgements

-For more detailed information, please refer to our [research paper](link-to-paper) and the documentation within this repository.
+For more detailed information, please refer to our paper and the documentation within this repository.